Machine Learning in Downlink Coordinated Multipoint in Heterogeneous Networks: Algorithms

-The proposed algorithm to trigger CoMP in the coordinating set is shown in Algorithm~\ref{alg:the_alg}.
-The asymptotic time complexity of SVM training and cross-validation is in $\mathcal{O}(3N^3)$ in the worst case \cite{Bordes}, where $N$ is the size of the input data ($N\triangleq\lceil Q\times T_\text{CoMP} \times r_\text{train} \rceil$).
-As the size of the input data is dependent upon the number of the UEs and simulation time and not the number of base stations in the cooperating set, we conclude that the scalability in terms of the number of base stations is not a limiting factor from a computational efficiency.
+The proposed algorithm to trigger CoMP in the cooperating set is shown in Algorithm~\ref{alg:algocomp}.
+The error threshold $\varepsilon$ controls the misclassification due to training outside the channel coherence time or sub-optimal fitting.
+The asymptotic time and space complexity of SVM training is in $\mathcal{O}(M^3)$ and $\mathcal{O}(M^2)$ in the worst case, respectively \cite{Bordes}, where $M$ is the size of the training data ($M \triangleq \lfloor r_\text{train} N \rfloor$ using \eqref{eq:size}).